 For 2,000 years Jesus has been “stirring” hearts and flooding lives with his healing grace and redeeming love.
 One place where you can count on God himself coming down to “stir the waters” is in the ancient practice of baptism.

-This Sunday we’ll gather again at Surfside Beach in Mound at 10AM and thirsty souls will make their way to the waters.
-No matter how green and slimy that lake water looks and feels, when we step into it and proclaim sacred vows over it, it will become like that pure blue fountain of water springing up to eternal life for those who enter into it.
+Every August we have gathered at the beach for our baptism services and watch thirsty souls make their way to the waters.
+No matter how green and slimy that lake water looks and feels, when we step into it and proclaim sacred vows over it, it becomes like that pure blue fountain of water springing up to eternal life for those who enter into it.

 But there’s a question on Jesus’ lips in this story that hangs in the air, begging for an answer from each person who reads it.
 “Do you want to get well?”
 I mean really?
 If so, come to Him, stop making excuses, stopping putting it off till tomorrow.